edison0xyz/hyperledger-poc/readme.md

 * cds-network: codebase for hyperledger
 * fabric-tools: config files downloaded from hyperledger, but edited for cds-network
+* cdsApp: Web application to view transactions.
+Developed on Angular 5.

 ## Running CDS Network